 ListView performs some magic tricks through ancestors (CODE) to return a template which name derives from the given model.
 In short, our

 Article model, automatically uses a template that is called

 May we change this behaviour?
 Of course!
-This is, after all, the point of using classes instead of functions: easily customize the behaviour.
-We can change the definition of our class like:
+This is, after all, the point of using classes instead of functions: easily customisable behaviour.
+We can change the definition of our class to be

 from django.views.generic.list import ListView from articles.models import Article class ArticleListView(ListView): model = Article template_name = 'sometemplate.html'

-As regards the context, remember that it is only a dictionary of values you want to access when compiling the template.
-Variable names inside the context (as thus inside the template), data format and data content are completely up to you.
+As for the context, remember that it is only a dictionary of values you want to be able to access when compiling the template.
+Variable names inside the context, data format, and data content are completely up to you.
 When using CBGVs, however, you will find in your context some variables that have been created by the ancestors of your view, as happens for

 Reader model is available we can write

-from django.views.generic.list import ListView from articles.models import Article, Reader class ArticleListView(ListView): model = Article def get_context_data(self, **kwargs): context = super(ArticleListView, self).get_context_data(**kwargs) context['readers'] = Reader.objects.count() return context
+from django.views.generic.list import ListView from articles.models import Article, Reader class ArticleListView(ListView): model = Article def get_context_data(self, **kwargs): context = super().get_context_data(**kwargs) context['readers'] = Reader.objects.count() return context

 2013-10-29: As pointed out by mbrochh on Reddit, there is a very useful resource for Django programmers: Classy Class-Based Views.
 It is a comprensive index of all CBGVs with ancestors and method signatures.
 Make sure to have it in you Django bookmarks!

 2013-10-29: I fixed a couple of typos when overriding